computation-structures/asim/ASSEMBLER.md

 `.balign <2**n>`.
 This directive is an alias for `.align`.

 * `.quad <expression>...`<br>
-expects zero or more expressions, separated by commas.
+Expects zero or more expressions, separated by commas.
 The value of each expression is assembled into the next 64-bit word (8 bytes) of the current section.
 There is an implicit `.align 3` before each `.quad` directive.
 This directive is an alias for `.long`.